Browse

 While the cost to add plumbing varies largely, it can easily come to thousands of dollars and may well drive the price of your new bathroom basement remodel or addition through the roof.
 Because of this, many people avoid adding a bathroom to a basement, unless their mission is learning how to finish a roughed-in basement bathroom.

-Adding a bathroom to the lowest level of your home makes life easier and more convenient while also making your property more valuable.
-If your basement is finished and you’re using it as a spare room, recreation space, or home theater, having a bathroom down there also increases functionality and prevents guests and kids from running upstairs every time nature calls.
+Adding a bathroom to the lowest level of your home makes life easier and more convenient while also giving your property value a little increase.
+If your basement is finished and you’re using it as a spare room, recreation space, or home theater, having a small basement bathroom down there also increases functionality and prevents guests and kids from running upstairs every time nature calls.

 Even if you’ve added bathrooms to your home in the past, putting one in the basement is a different situation.
 Because of this, it’s smart to consult with a plumber (especially if you’re planning to add new pipes) because basement bathroom plumbing is challenging.

-Even if you don’t need to consult with a plumber and are not planning to dig up your concrete floor, understanding a few simple aspects of basement bathroom design will help you make smarter decisions when it comes time to install your new washroom.
+Even if you don’t need to consult with a plumber and are not planning to dig up your concrete floor, understanding a few simple aspects of basement bathroom design will help you make smarter decisions when it comes time to renovate.

 1. Zoning and Permits

-If you’re planning to add a bathroom, contact your local building authority first.
-When it comes to adding a basement bathroom, it’s likely that you’ll run into zoning ordinances, deed restrictions, and other things you’ll have to consider as you move forward with your project.
+If you plan to add a bathroom to your basement, contact your local building authority first.
+When it comes to adding a basement bathroom, it’s likely that you’ll run into zoning ordinances, deed restrictions, and other things you’ll have to consider as you move forward with your project based on your basement location.

 2. Existing Plumbing